Kenishi/FilterMe/README.md

 # GenderMe
-## A small Python tool which tries to gather and filter user information on users in Mixi groups to make it easier to find people with common interests.
+## A small Python tool which tries to gather and filter users in Mixi groups to make it easier to find people with common interests.

 Requirements:
 Python 2.7x